riledigital/riledigital/README.md

 # About Ri

-Richard “Ri” Le (pronounced ARE-ee lay) is a Web developer, creative technologist, and urbanist who uses engineering, design, and informed research to shape digital and physical environments that inspire education, problem-solving, and meaningful change.
-Ri is currently a Developer at the design studio Bluecadet.
-Ri was formerly an Engineering Apprentice at the design studio Upstatement.
+Richard “Ri” Le (pronounced ARE-ee lay) is a Web developer, creative technologist, and urbanist who combines software engineering, design, and informed research to shape digital products that inspire education, problem-solving, and meaningful change.
+Ri is currently a developer at Bluecadet and was an Engineering Apprentice at the design studio Upstatement.

-## Updates

-Fall 2020: Currently looking for roles in data analysis and visualization, information design, and Web development!
-[Let's connect!](https://www.twitter.com/@riledigital/)

 # Links